jmsb-code/Background_Generator/README.txt

      It must define the path from the executable to the input/output directory; 'root/build/src --> root/levels' by default

 Example level:
-  There is a sample level file in the root/example directory named 'example.json'.
+  There is a sample level file with necessary files provided for you in the appropriate directories Copies of the 3 input files plus the output png are availible in root/example
-  The corresponding output png file 'example.png' is provided in the same directory, as generated with 'tileset.png'.

 To test the program with the example:
-  Copy the example.json file to root/levels and copy 'tileset.png' to levels/tilesets as inputs
+  Make sure example.json is in root/levels, 'tileset.png' is in levels/tilesets, and 'assets.png' is in levels/assets
-  Run the program with 'example' as an argument to generate a copy of 'example.png'.
+  Run the program with 'example' as an argument to generate a copy of 'example.png' into levels/textures.

 If ZLib gives you compilation errors:

-Zlib Troubleshooting:
   Navigate to root/vendor and run the following command:
     ```
     cmake -S zlib-1.3.1 -B build-zlib -DCMAKE_INSTALL_PREFIX=${PWD}/zlib-install  -DBUILD_SHARED_LIBS=OFF